redimp/otterwiki-documentation/installation.md

 Make sure you have [docker](https://docs.docker.com/engine/install/) installed.

-To run an otter wiki via docker cli, listening on port 8080 and using a local directory for data persistency, use the following command:
+To run an otter wiki via docker cli, listening on port 8080 and using a local directory for data persistence, use the following command:
 ```bash
 docker run --name otterwiki \
     -p 8080:80 \